-Raise the Stakes: The Ultimate Guide to Building Suspense in a Plot
+How to Raise the Stakes: The Ultimate Guide to Building Suspense

 3. The Stakes Escalate

-You need to establish the stakes early on, but don’t leave it there.
-As the plot progresses, you must raise the stakes, as in the gambling game, to heighten the suspense and keep your reader absorbed in the story.
+You need to establish the stakes early on, but don’t leave them there.
+As the plot progresses, you must raise the stakes, as in gambling, to heighten the suspense and keep your reader absorbed in the story.

-The anticipation of pain is another form of suffering, and is often more dramatic than the pain itself.
+The anticipation of pain is another form of suffering, and it is often more dramatic than the pain itself.
 Thus, suspense—a drawn out anticipation—is one way to escalate the stakes.
 Playing hope against fear creates tension.

 Another way is to expand the scope of the threat, moving it from a single-level danger to a more encompassing menace.
+This works especially well for external stakes—something physical.

 For example, the stakes might initially affect an individual or family, but later grow to threaten a wider sphere.
 Or, the danger might begin on an impersonal level, where your character fights to save society at large.
 But then something happens to make it personal.